SoWhitIs/bike-share_analysis/README.md

 The environmental implications of riding a bike as oppose to driving a car are undeniably impactful.

 But, the fact of the matter Des Moines, Iowa is a different landscape from New York City.
-To continue expound on this idea even further it may be helpful to dive in more to the additional measures as ones pointed out in the [introduction.](https://github.com/SoWhitIs/bike-share_analysis/blob/main/README.md#overview-of-analysis)
+To continue to expound on this {bike-share program} idea even further, it may be helpful to dive in more to the additional measures as ones pointed out in the [introduction.](https://github.com/SoWhitIs/bike-share_analysis/blob/main/README.md#overview-of-analysis)

 **_Pedaling_ forward**